PrincetonUniversity/kaltura_archiver/README.md

 The script [kaltura_aws.py](kaltura_aws.py) is the main script to be run.

-It lists, archives and restores videos in Kaltura.
+It lists, archives, restores videos in Kaltura.
 It relies on environment variables to authenticate against the Kaltura KMC  and AWS.
 Start with  the template files  [bash.rc](bash.rc) and [csh.rc](csh.rc) to set the relevant environment variables.